power4ethan/Brevis-Semita/README.md

 # BREVIS-SEMITA (Short Path)
-This tool is used for finding the shortest pathway in space.
+This tool is used for finding the shortest pathway between a set of points in space.
 The tool utilizes emergent behavior from entities that communicate via chemoreception and operate on a rule-set reflective of their collective goal.

-The codebase utilizes Numpy to for the data structures and manipulation.
-The goal is to keep utlizise the data structures developed in alpha and alter the codebase's Numpy based functions to operate with Arrayfire.
+The codebase utilizes Numpy for the data structures and manipulation.
+The goal is to keep utlizise the data structures developed with Numpy and alter the codebase's Numpy based functions to operate with Arrayfire for parallelization.

 ## Installation
 There are no installation methods other than installing the libraries used: